PokeAPI/pokeapi-js-wrapper/README.md

   timeout: 5 * 1000, // 5s
   cacheImages: true
 }
-const P = new Pokedex.Pokedex(options)
+const P = new Pokedex.Pokedex(customOptions)
 ```

 ### Caching images

 Pokeapi.co serves its Pokemon images through [Github](https://github.com/PokeAPI/sprites).
 For example, the front default DreamWorld image of Pikachu is found at this URL: `https://raw.githubusercontent.com/PokeAPI/sprites/master/sprites/pokemon/other/dream-world/25.svg`.

-`pokeapi-js-wrapper` enables browsers to cache all these images by: 1. enabling the config parameter `cacheImages` and 2. by serving [our service worker](https://raw.githubusercontent.com/PokeAPI/pokeapi-js-wrapper/master/dist/pokeapi-js-wrapper-sw.js) from the root of your project.
+`pokeapi-js-wrapper` enables browsers to cache all these images by:

+  1. enabling the config parameter `cacheImages`
+  2. serving [our service worker](https://raw.githubusercontent.com/PokeAPI/pokeapi-js-wrapper/master/dist/pokeapi-js-wrapper-sw.js) from the root of your project

 In this way when `pokeapi-js-wrapper`'s `Pokedex` is created it will install and start the Service Worker you are serving at the root of your server.
-The Service Worker will intercept all the calls your HTML/CSS/JS are making to get PokeAPI images and will cache them.
+The Service Worker will intercept all the calls your HTML/CSS/JS are making to get PokeAPI's images and will cache them.

 It's fundamental that you download the Service Worker [we provide](https://raw.githubusercontent.com/PokeAPI/pokeapi-js-wrapper/master/dist/pokeapi-js-wrapper-sw.js)_(Right Click + Save As)_ and you serve it from the root of your project/server.
 Service Workers in fact cannot be installed from a domain different than yours.